What are User Tokens?

 grant_type | For the purposes of using the refresh token, this should always be the value refresh_token |

-client_id | This is the unique ID of the client you generated.
+client_id | This is a unique ID that will be issued to you by the Stitch team.
 This is the same as the client_id used in the previous step |

 refresh_token | The refresh_token that was obtained from the authorization code response |